MLB

 Ā© Harry How/Getty ImagesManager Carlos Mendoza #28 of the New York Mets.

 The New York Mets continue to explore ways to stabilize their starting rotation as the offseason unfolds, and their search may once again lead them to a familiar National League arm.
-With several questions still surrounding their pitching depth, New York remains active in monitoring the top options still available on the market.
+With several questions still surrounding its pitching depth, New York remains active in monitoring the top options still available on the market.

 That focus has intensified following the recent movement among international free agents, which narrowed the Mets’ alternatives.
 While the club missed out on Japanese right-hander Tatsuya Imai, attention has shifted back toward established major league starters who could provide immediate reliability.